Sex cases are very different from other types of criminal

 McCollum handled the highest level of these cases while a prosecutor.
 Steve McCollum and Dan Hodgkinson have defended

 attorney include -- are they fully familiar with the sex offender registration consequences of various sex charges and

 how a proposed disposition can affect those registration consequences?
 Are they familiar with the related statutes

 that criminalize normally legal conduct of convicted child sex offenders?
-Do
+Do they know what SORNA is and how that can

-remember -- coming in as early as possible to meet with us when you learn your are being investigated or after being charged will make it more likely your case
+possible to meet with us when you learn your are being investigated or after being charged will make it more likely your case

 will have a successful outcome.
 Please call us at 847-662-2474 for a free initial consultation.